awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-obfuscationsetting.md

 ## Properties<a name="aws-properties-lex-bot-obfuscationsetting-properties"></a>

 `ObfuscationSettingType`  <a name="cfn-lex-bot-obfuscationsetting-obfuscationsettingtype"></a>
 Value that determines whether Amazon Lex obscures slot values in conversation logs\.
 The default is to obscure the values\.
-The valid values are `None` and `DefaultObfuscation.`
 *Required*: Yes
 *Type*: String
+*Allowed values*: `DefaultObfuscation | None`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)